Missouri Birding Challenge Rules

 • Option 2 — Vortex Diamondback HD 20-60x85 scope and Manfrotto 290 Xtra with 128RC Fluid Head tripod

-Team or teams (if there is a tie) that record the most species in the challenge period will receive a certificate and recognition by the Missouri Department of Conservation.
-This team or teams will still be eligible for the prize drawing.
+The team (or teams, if there is a tie) that records the most species during the challenge period will receive a certificate and recognition on the Missouri Department of Conservation's social media.
+Teams that record the most species in Big Day and Competitive Coots categories will receive recognition separately.
+These teams will still be eligible for the prize drawing.

 Most Creative Team Name